tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_1.md

                 }
 ```

 You've seen a special "Zero" static member.
-It is important, and also mandatory, for an aggregate to define a _Zero_ static member and so it will use the zero member of any model as well.
+The aggregate will use it to define its own _Zero_ static member that is mandatory for any aggregate.
+The _Zero_ static member is the initial state of the aggregate and it is used to rebuild the state of the aggregate when there are no events stored for that aggregate.
 Note that in some popular full stack development FSharp technologies some definitions must stay in a separate project shared beteen the client and the server separate projects.
+In that case we would define the "Todo", the "Tag" and the "Category" types in a shared project.
 (See Fable remoting for more informations about that).

 Source: [TodosModel.fs](https://github.com/tonyx/Micro_ES_FSharp_Lib/blob/main/Sharpino.Sample/models/TodosModel.fs)